boardfish/com2001-assignment-1/testing.md

 ## scoreDom

 This function returns the score given after a certain domino has been played, provided that is indeed possible.
 It is based on, and therefore its correctness is proven by, `playDom` and `scoreBoard` in combination.
+It serves as a helper method, particularly for `scoreN`.

 ### Tests